These are the 4 color schemes designers say will always make a bathroom look more expensive

 And certain bathroom color ideas will not only lift your space, but make your bathroom look expensive, too.
 As the room we spend a lot of time in and often complete morning and evening rituals, it pays to spend a little more care and attention when it comes to decor.

-But which colors make a bathroom look more expensive?
+But which color schemes can make a bathroom look more expensive?
 We posed that very question to designers and color experts to discover their go-to hues for a luxurious bathroom design – and there's plenty of variety for every style.

 Colors that make a bathroom look more expensive